Manuscripts should be submitted online at email@example.com or firstname.lastname@example.org

 International Journal of Head and Neck Science considers small case series (<7 patients) as case reports.
 Therefore, a case series with fewer than 7 patients should be formatted as a case report.

-All manuscripts are reviewed by the Editor and at least two expert reviewers in the field.
-The decision of the Editor is final and may require more than one revision of the manuscript.
+All manuscripts are reviewed by the editor and at least two expert reviewers in the field.
+The review is adopted by open process.
+The decision of the editor is final and may require more than one revision of the manuscript.
 All material accepted for publication is subject to copy editing.
 The corresponding author will receive page proofs of articles before publication and should answer all queries and carefully check all editorial changes at this stage.
 Authors are responsible for the scientific content of the article.
 Forms for purchasing reprints accompany page proofs.

 ◆ Manuscript Checklist